- 3

 Carrots are naturally quite sweet anyway, thanks to their natural sugars, but they really come alive when glazed.

-Here, we chose soft, dark brown sugar for a treacly depth of flavor.
+Here, we chose soft, dark brown sugar for a treacly depth of flavour.
 However, you could easily substitute maple syrup, or even honey, if you’re avoiding refined sugar.

-Carrot and rosemary have always been a match made in heaven, but it’s a less appreciated fact that rosemary goes nicely with lots of sweet flavors.
-It makes an appearance in lots of grown up desserts - from ice cream to pound cake - and is equally at home lending its earthy flavors to our carrot glaze.
+Carrot and rosemary have always been a match made in heaven, but it’s a less appreciated fact that rosemary goes nicely with lots of sweet flavours.
+It makes an appearance in lots of grown up desserts - from ice cream to pound cake - and is equally at home lending its earthy flavours to our carrot glaze.

 How to serve

 Scoop it up with our seed-packed crackers.
-Flavor-wise, we like the savory heft of our Greek Olive Crackers here, as a counterbalance to the light acidic notes of the dip.
-Alternatively, double down on sharp and spritely flavors with our Kimchi Crackers.
+Flavour-wise, we like the savoury heft of our Greek Olive Crackers here, as a counterbalance to the light acidic notes of the dip.
+Alternatively, double down on sharp and spritely flavours with our Kimchi Crackers.

 You could also serve this dip as part of a spread for several people (and we have lots of other recipes for dips and nibbles should you be short of ideas).
 Simply scale up the recipe as desired and serve on a large platter, scattered with the glazed carrots and resting alongside a tower of crackers.